ChrstphrHll/npc_gen/students/Guliemos Nym.md

   int: 15
   str: 16
   wis: 6
-track: Diplomacy
-trait: No one could doubt by looking at my regal bearing that I am a cut above the unwashed masses.
-trait1: Solemn
-trait2: Critical
 year: 4
+guild: Fiesn
+partyID: 13
 ---
 # Guliemos Nym
 ---
 ### Description
 - 4th year Half-Elf Fighter in Fiesn
-- curly white hair that's done up in a top knot, Gray eyes, and Dark Tan skin
+- curly white hair that's done up in a top knot, Amber eyes, and Dark Tan skin
 - Is Solemn and Critical, and has Affection as their ideal

 ### Organizations